uhho/LBP/README.md

 ## Known issues

-* Does not support rotation invariant histogram (yet)
-* Need more testing with patterns different from (8,1)
+* Need more testing with patterns with more sampling points or bigger radius
-* Contrast and variance values should be quantized
+* Quantization of contrast and variance values

-If you'd like to contribute, open an issue ticket or send pull request.
+If you want to contribute, please open an issue ticket or send a pull request.

 ## Test